 Rohingya refugees have undertaken perilous sea journeys from Myanmar and Bangladesh seeking protection, family reunification, and access to livelihoods and education for years.
 Many of those traveling by boat to Indonesia disembark in Aceh and North Sumatra provinces.
-From mid-November 2023 to date, 18 boats carrying 2,421 Rohingya refugees landed in Aceh and North Sumatera, Indonesia.
+From 2023 to date, 26 boats carrying 3,342 Rohingya refugees landed in Aceh and North Sumatera, Indonesia.
 While many have since departed Indonesia, over 1,500 remain in temporary sites in Aceh, North Sumatera, and Riau Provinces.

-According to information provided to UNHCR by refugee arrivals, the increase in the number of individuals undertaking the sea journey in late 2023 and 2024 has been driven by a number of factors.
+According to information provided to UNHCR by refugee arrivals, the increase in the number of individuals undertaking the sea journey in recent years has been driven by a number of factors.
 These include the continued instability in Myanmar, lack of progress in addressing the root causes of Rohingya displacement and enabling conditions conducive for return, growing insecurity and declining humanitarian assistance in the camps in Bangladesh, more active smuggling networks, and a decrease in the cost of sea journeys.

 Sea journeys are extremely dangerous and are often undertaken on unseaworthy vessels under the command of unscrupulous smugglers and traffickers.
 In March 2024, a boat carrying approximately 142 Rohingya capsized off the coast of West Aceh, killing 67 passengers, including at least 27 children.
-Nearly 800 Rohingya refugees traveling by boat perished or went missing at sea in 2022 and 2023\, including a boat bound for Indonesia carrying approximately 200 refugees that is believed to have sunk in November 2023.
+Over 1000 Rohingya refugees traveling by boat perished or went missing at sea in 2023 and 2024, including a boat bound for Indonesia carrying approximately 200 refugees that is believed to have sunk in November 2023.
 Disembarked refugees report experiencing protection and security challenges at sea, including gender-based violence, physical abuse, malnutrition, exploitation, and extortion.
 Rohingya refugees confirm that they are aware of the risks but still board boats, highlighting the pervasive fear and sense of hopelessness that precipitate their decision to embark on these journeys.